 As an ethical Students’ Union, Northumbria recognizes the impact its operations have on the environment and also its role in both reducing its own impact, lobbying others to in turn reduce their own impact and empower students to campaign for and volunteer in environmental areas.

-Northumbria has obtained Silver in NUS’ Green Impact, an accreditation scheme to help Unions share best practice and improve their environmental impact.
+Northumbria has obtained Gold in NUS’ Green Impact, an accreditation scheme to help Unions share best practice and improve their environmental impact.

 What is Northumbria doing?